adamwalder/kg_uq/README.md

-# Extracting knowledge graphs with BeautifulSoup and LLMs!
+# Extracting and training heterogeneous GNNs on knowledge graph triples with LLMs and PyTorch Geometric!
 The repo contains helper functions for:
   - (1) Extracting knowledge graph triples (and context) from websites.
   - (2) Embeddings the extracted context.